 Westmorlands Park, Warfield – there is one large pond at Westmorlands Park, there are ducks that can be fed and during Summer 2020 there was also a family of swans.
 There is a free car park.

 Windsor – there are lots of swans, geese and duck along the River Thames by Alexandra Gardens who are used to being feed regularly.
 You can also buy food to feed the birds from some of the local catering vendors.
-We park near Alexandra Gardens.
+Check out the walk between Bath Islands and Windsor Bridge where you will find lots of birds to feed.

 Outside of Berkshire